MBrianLC/FIPS/README.md

 # Reimplementation of FIPS 140-2 battery

-This is a reimplementation of the FIPS 140-2 battery (https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.140-2.pdf) in Python.
+This is a reimplementation of the FIPS 140-2 battery of statistical tests (https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.140-2.pdf) in Python.
 It also includes certain modifications over the original battery:

 - The tests can be applied to sequences of any size (not just 20,000, as with the original battery).
 - For each sequence, each test returns two values: a statistic and a p-value, which give more information about the randomness of the stream (the original battery only indicates if the sequence has passed the test or not).